clatthew/aws-password-manager/README.md

 ```

 #### Check credentials
 Takes arguments userid and password.
-Compare these to the secrets stored in s3/SSM.
+Compare these to the secrets stored in secrets manager.
 Return `True` if they match, `False` otherwise.

 #### Get secret ids
 - call authentication function
 - if authentication returns `False`:
     - Return `None`
-- retrieve the names of credentials stored in SSM/s3
+- retrieve the names of credentials stored in secrets manager
 - return them

+#### get_user_input
+- show a message to the user and return their input

+#### get_value_from_sm
+- retrieve the requested

 ## Future ideas
 - authentication timeout after certain time